 Warren Tavern.
 Located a few blocks from the Bunker Hill monument, the tavern, named for him, dates to 1780 and is dedicated wholly to all things Joseph Warren.
 Of course he was never there, but the tavern was a favorite watering hole for his close friend, Paul Revere.
 We visited Bunker Hill and ate at Warren Tavern on my birthday.

 The Clarke-Hancock House in Lexington.
-Joseph dispatched Paul Revere and William Dawes to this house to warn John Hancock and Samuel Adams that the British regulars were out.
+Joseph dispatched Paul Revere and William Dawes to this house to warn John Hancock and Samuel Adams that the British regulars were out to possibly arrest Hancock and Adams, who were hiding out there.
 We were the only tourists there at the time.

 Harvard.
 Of the three buildings that made up the Harvard campus when Joseph attended from 1755 to 1759, only one original building is still standing — his dormitory, Massachusetts Hall.
 Washington housed his army in the dormitory in 1775 – 1776.